luxsolari/luxsolari/README.md

   - Android development / Kotlin for Android
   - Web development stuff, for personal site creation mostly.

-🕹️ I also do game development as a hobby and do little games or side projects for fun.
+🕹️ I also do game development as a hobby and do little games or side projects for fun, or as an excuse to learn/apply something of the listed above.

 📷 Also like doing photography, you can find me at [@lux.solari](instagram.com/lux.solari) on Instagram!

   - I shoot, develop and edit my own analog/film photos.
   - I also do some darkoom copying on my home-made darkoom lab.
+  - I love 35mm film, film emulation, vintage looking photos, b/w photography...

 <!--
 **luxsolari/luxsolari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.